 Package 'visStatistics'

-Title: Automated Visualization of Statistical Tests
+Title: Automated Selection and Visualisation of Statistical Hypothesis Tests

-Authors: Sabine Schilling [cre, aut, cph], Peter Kauf [ctb]
+Authors: Sabine Schilling [cre, aut, cph] (ORCID: <https://orcid.org/0000-0002-8318-9421>, year: 2026), Peter Kauf [ctb]

 Maintainer: Sabine Schilling <[email protected]>